smrini/connection-config/Proxy-OFF/readme.md

 ```

 **Note:** You must be in the same directory as the script first; in other words, you have to be inside the downloaded folder where the patch files are located.

+## What the Script Does

+The script removes or resets proxy-related settings from:
+- System environment variables in `/etc/environment`
+- APT package manager configuration in `/etc/apt/apt.conf`

+This effectively returns your Ubuntu system to its default network configuration without proxy settings.

+## When to Use

+Use this script when:
+- You no longer need to use the school's proxy
+- You're connecting to a different network
+- You're experiencing issues with the proxy configuration and need to reset it

 ### Manual Configuration